-Authority / and Legal Assistanc е -- ----------- ------- ------- ----------- ---
+Authority and Legal Assistanc d Legal Assistance ------------------------------- --------------------

 The Jail Commander will arrange for meetings as necessary in order to provide an ongoing status report of facility issues to the legal counsel.
 The liaison officer will maintain an open relationship with legal counsel in order to move quickly on emerging facility issues that could have significant legal implications for the Office.